8 Top-Rated Attractions & Things to Do in Deadwood, SD

 See also: Where to Stay in Deadwood

-1 Editor's Choice Historic Main Street
+1. Historic Main Street Editor's Pick

-Lined with shops, signs, and historical points of interest, the Historic Main Street of Deadwood brings old times back to life, including some of the city's most celebrated characters.
 Throughout the summer on Historic Main Street, professional actors recreate significant moments in Deadwood's past, creating a live show that will surely grab your attention.
 Whether you check out the famous Trial of Jack McCall, or any of the three Main Street Shootouts that occur each day, all members of the family can enjoy the costumed show and historically accurate exhibition.

-2 George S. Mickelson Trail
+2. George S. Mickelson Trail

-Formerly a Burlington Northern Railroad line, the George S. Mickelson Trail spans bridges, through rock tunnels, and maintains an even grade as it passes its way through some of South Dakota's most scenic areas.
+Formerly a Burlington Northern Railroad line, the George S. Mickelson Trail spans bridges, passes through rock tunnels, and maintains an even grade as it traverses some of South Dakota's most scenic areas.
 Deadwood has special significance for the George S. Mickelson Trail, serving as the route's northern terminus and trailhead.

-3 The Adams Museum and Historic Adams House
+3. The Adams Museum and Historic Adams House

 - Address: 54 Sherman Street, Deadwood, South Dakota